All Episodes

 If every Ukrainian takes a gun, Russians don't have a prayer.

-I mean, the military can fight, but Ukrainians they're really ready as of today.
+I mean, the military can fight, but Ukrainians, they're really ready as of today.

-They didn't look too ready to me.
+Okay, they didn't look too ready to me.

-Um and I go back to the you know, the this ridiculous you know, return of nuclear weapons by Ukraine With the promise of the United States and Russia and others and Great Britain that, oh, um no, no, no.
+And I go back to the, you know, this ridiculous, you know, return of nuclear weapons by Ukraine with the promise of the United States and Russia and others and Great Britain that, oh, no, no, no, you're giving up nuclear weapons, but it's going to work out well for you in the end.

-Thomas Friedman, I think nine days ago writes the Ukraine story is far from over.
+Thomas Friedman, I think nine days ago, writes, the Ukraine story is far from over.

-But if Vladimir Putin opts to back away from invading Ukraine, even temporarily, it's because Joe Biden, that guy whose right wing critics suggest is so deep in dementia, he wouldn't know Kiev from Kansas or the AARP from NATO has matched every Putin chess move with an effective counter of his own.
+But if Vladimir Putin opts to back away from invading Ukraine even temporarily, it's because Joe Biden, that guy whose right-wing critics suggest is so deep in dementia, he wouldn't know Kiev from Kansas or the AARP from NATO, has matched every Putin chess move with an effective counter of his own.

 I'm like, how can you people be this dumb?